NixOS/nix.dev/source/tutorials/packaging/contributing-to-nixpkgs.md

 /nix/store/vr2vk8z8839l5j6gra0qlyxrh5sarmh4-icat
 ```

 The build completed as expected, and produced a `result` in the current directory.
+So as a sanity check, we ought to confirm that the program does run on our system.

-The package is now ready for submission to Nixpkgs!
+Assuming that the package builds and run on our machine, it is now ready for submission to Nixpkgs!

 ## Next Steps
 With the package building successfully, you're almost ready to contribute your work to Nixpkgs.